- Carter Design Associates with Kinney & Associates (2001); McCann Adams Studio with ROMA Collaborative (2011)

 The layout of the bridge deck—dotted with benches, planters, and lampposts—provides plentiful options for trail users to take in the view.
 Below, the concrete piers offer a welcome perch for kayaks and paddleboards.
 Between the piers, a series of curved weathered steel girders support the bridge deck (other examples of weathering steel along the trail may be found in the railroad bridge just to the east, as well as the Miró Rivera Restroom and Heron Creek Restroom).
 On the north shore, a double-helix ramp surrounds a garden of native plants.
 An extension added in 2011 completed the bridge’s connection to the Seaholm Waterfront.

-The bridge is named after James D. Pfluger, FAIA, a local architect who was killed by a car while walking across the Lamar Boulevard Bridge.
-Pfluger, who designed much of the trail, is also memorialized with an annual award granted by the Texas Society of Architects in recognition of community service that has a positive impact on urban, environmental, or neighborhood issues. – Bud Franck
+The bridge is named after James D. Pfluger, FAIA, a local architect who designed the trails surrounding Lady Bird Lake.
+Pfluger is also memorialized with an annual award granted by the Texas Society of Architects in recognition of community service that has a positive impact on urban, environmental, or neighborhood issues. – Bud Franck

 Atelier Wong Photography (1-12); The Trail Foundation (13)